-In 2016, the most over-represented industries* in the Mount Barker Agriculture Sector were Berry Farming (9.6x the South Australia average share of Agribusiness Sector jobs) and Horse Farming.
+In 2021, the most over-represented industries* in the Mount Barker Agriculture Sector by employment were Horse Farming (10.3x the South Australia average share of Agribusiness Sector jobs) and Berry Farming.

 * Over-represented means a higher share of local workers are in this industry/occupation compared to the benchmark average.

 N.B.
 A location quotient is a simple way of seeing which are the main industries in an area, relative to the larger benchmark region.
 LQ shows the percentage of the local economy characteristic (eg. employment, value add) in a particular industry divided by the percentage of the characteristic in the industry in a benchmark area (region, state, nation) .
 A number greater than 1 suggest the industry is over-represented locally and could be a specialisation.
 Tables have been filtered for industries/occupations with >0.5% share of jobs

 In 2021, the largest number of registered businesses (64; 15%), were in Beef Cattle Farming (specialised).

 Another 9% (37) were in Other Agriculture and Fishing Support Services.

 Registered business numbers have increased by 3.3% p.a. (+74 businesses) between June 2011 and 2021, led by Sheep-Beef Cattle Farming (+18) and Beef Cattle (specialised) (+15).

 Growth in the last four years has been marginally weaker (3.1% p.a.)